Conrad Nagel: The Academy and SAG

 On May 11, 1927, Nagel was among 35 other film industry insiders to found the Academy of Motion Picture Arts and Sciences (AMPAS); a professional honorary organization dedicated to the advancement of the arts and sciences of motion pictures.
 Fellow actors involved in the founding included: Mary Pickford, Douglas Fairbanks, Richard Barthelmess, Jack Holt, Milton Sills, and Harold Lloyd.
 He served as president of the organization from 1932 to 1933.
-He was also a founding member of the Screen Actors Guild (SAG).

-Nagel was the host of the 3rd Academy Awards ceremony held on November 5, 1930, the 5th Academy Awards on November 18, 1932, and a co-host with Bob Hope at the 25th Academy Awards ceremony on March 19, 1953.
-The 21-year gap between his appearances in 1932 and 1953 is a record for an Oscar ceremonies host.

 Radio and television

 Nagel was the announcer for Alec Templeton Time, a musical variety program on NBC Radio in the summer of 1939.
 He was the host on Silver Theatre, a summer replacement program that began June 8, 1937.

 From 1937 to 1947, he hosted and directed the radio program Silver Theater.
 He then hosted the TV game show Celebrity Time from 1948 to 1952 and the DuMont Television Network program Broadway to Hollywood from 1953 to 1954.

 From September 14, 1955, to June 1, 1956, Nagel hosted Hollywood Preview, a 30-minute show on the DuMont Television Network which featured Hollywood stars with clips of upcoming films.

-In 1961, again on television but in an acting role, he made a guest appearance on the popular courtroom drama Perry Mason, portraying the character Nathan Claver, an art collector and murderer, in the episode "The Case of the Torrid Tapestry".
+On April 22, 1961, again on television but in an acting role, he made a guest appearance on the popular courtroom drama Perry Mason, portraying the character Nathan Claver, an art collector and murderer, in the episode "The Case of the Torrid Tapestry".

-In 1962 he guest-starred on the TV Western Gunsmoke as the vengeful Major Emerson Owen in S7E33's “The Prisoner”.
+On May 19, 1962 he guest-starred on the TV Western Gunsmoke as the vengeful Major Emerson Owen in S7E33's “The Prisoner”.

+In 1963, again on television in an acting role, for Car 54, Where Are You?, "Here We Go Again" he made a guest appearance, as "Himself".

 Personal life

 Nagel married and divorced three times.
+His first wife, actress Ruth Helms, gave birth to a daughter, Ruth Margaret, in 1920.
+His second wife was actress Lynn Merrick.
+His third wife was Michael Coulson Smith, who gave birth to a son Michael.

 Nagel died in 1970 in New York City at the age of 72.
 A spokesman for the office of the Chief Medical Examiner said that Nagel's death was "due to natural causes", more specifically, a heart attack and emphysema.
 He added that no autopsy was planned.